Design Your Metal Core PCB in Altium Designer

 - Your manufacturer will need a complete documentation package that shows all fabrication aspects and components that appear on your metal core PCB.

 Designing a multilayer metal core PCB can be a difficult process if you don’t have access to the right design tools.
-You’ll need layout tools that allow you to accurately place components, route traces, define vias, and many other aspects that go into designing any PCB.
-When it comes to metal core PCBs, you’ll need a complete library of stackup materials and a layer stack manager that allows you to customize the structure of your board for your particular application.
+You’ll need layout tools that allow you to accurately place components, route traces, define vias, crosscheck electrical and thermal loads, and many other aspects that go into designing any PCB.

-- Working with any metal core PCB requires access to a complete library of standard materials.
-Altium Designer includes an extensive stackup library for multilayer PCBs, including metal core PCBs.Learn more about Altium Designer’s stackup materials library.
+- Working with any metal core PCB requires access to a complete library of standard materials and the best PCB layout tools you can find.

 - Metal core PCBs often have complex enclosures and specialty mechanical components, and Altium Designer includes the native 3D design tools you need for metal core PCB design.